Bess-Hub/HolyShip/README.md

 # HolyShip
-Holy Ship! is a free-to-play and not-for-profit point and click game developed by myself when studying some geographical aspects relevant to the Maritime Industry.
+Holy Ship! is a free-to-play and not-for-profit point and click game developed by myself when studying some geographical aspects relevant to the Maritime Industry, such as the location of major ports, waterways - canals, straits, gulfs, seas - and some other relevant aspects such as meridians and tropics.

 The game is developed in LUA and made to run in LOVE2D.

+The game code also allows for mobile, but I don't know how to make it available on Apple Store.
+However, I have found some issues when testing it on Ipad and on Iphone, so even if I knew how to publish it and make it available for free, it need some work.

+If you just want to try the game I suggest downloading one of the executable files - depending on your system - and running it from your computer:
-An executable file for MacOS is available.
+- Executable file for MacOS
+- Executable file for Windows

 Disclaimer:
-Please note that the map was retrieved from ICS - Institute of Chartered Shipbrokers - website, where it is available publicly.
+The map in the game was retrieved from ICS - Institute of Chartered Shipbrokers - website, where it is publicly available - Because I was studying for their exam :)
+Since the game is not being used for commercial purposes I did not pursue a written authorization.
-Although no copyright has been applied to the game, its distribution with commercial purposes is not allowed.
+Although the game has no copyright, the code was written by me, duplicating/replicating it and/or distributing it with our without commercial purposes is strictly forbiden.
+Come on, it is a very simple game, make something commercial out of it is just mean.